Installing the Webserver, Webhosting and VIMP on RedHat 7 / CentOS 7 (VIMP 4.0+)

 The installation is described here.

 IMPORTANT: To run VIMP Community, VIMP Professional and VIMP Corporate editions you need to install the free SourceGuardian extension.
-Find the tutorial here: Installing the SourceGuardian PHP extension Redhat 7 / CentOS 7 with PHP 7.0
+Find the tutorial here.

 Upload and installation of the VIMP installer is described here.